 Misinterpreting Black Magic Circle Spirit

-In addition to the traditional commercial magic approaches of humor and wonder, as Bizarre Magic embraces horror and the supernatural as viable entertainment decisions.
+In addition to the traditional commercial magic approaches of humor and wonder, Bizarre Magic embraces horror and the supernatural as viable entertainment decisions.

 Another technique used in performance is the incorporation of story-telling.